https://www.slab.org.uk/guidance/applications-for-childrens-legal-aid-by-a-curator-ad-litem/

 If we grant legal aid to the child or incapable adult in these circumstances, we will pay the nominated solicitor for all reasonable and necessary work carried out.

 We cannot pay the curator for any work carried out.
-Unlike the position for safeguarders there is no statutory payment mechanism for a curator ad litem.
+Unlike the position for Safeguarders, there is no statutory payment mechanism for a curator ad litem.